Community Partners in Business Development

 The South Grand District is a hub of the St. Louis international community and offers a variety of ethnic restaurants, small shops and bars.
 The South Grand Community Improvement District (CID) enhances the community by promoting safety, cleanliness, commercial tenant retention, and infrastructure improvements.

 The St. Louis Healthy Corner Store Project is a partnership between the City of St. Louis, the University of Missouri Extension and St. Louis Development Corporation to improve neighborhood access to healthy, affordable foods.

 Centrally located in Forest Park Southeast, The Grove business district stretches nearly one-mile along Manchester Avenue between Kingshighway and Vandeventer.
 The Grove Community Improvement District (CID) was established in 2009 by property owners committed to improving the area’s safety and appearance, with the goal of strengthening and fostering an active business, entertainment, and residential community.

 The Hill Business Association

-The Hill Business Association serves to promote the internationally known Italian neighborhood of St. Louis.
+The Hill Business Association (HBA)serves to promote the internationally known Italian neighborhood of St. Louis.
 The HBA sponsors events that attract visitors, and in the process, promotes the business community of the Hill, which has grown to include unique specialty retail and restaurants.

 Tower Grove Business Association

-The Tower Grove Business Association has a variety of retail shops, restaurants and services along Morganford and nearby commercial corridors such as Tower Grove and Shaw.
+The Tower Grove Business Association (TGBA) has a variety of retail shops, restaurants and services along Morganford and nearby commercial corridors such as Tower Grove and Shaw.
 The TGBA promotes area businesses through unique events and efforts to attract and retain businesses.